akinpoz/akinpoz-mvp/README.md

 ## Change Log

+- 9/6
+  - What to expect:
+    - Added Stripe to package.json (run yarn install)
+    - Added https script in package.json (run yarn https so stripe features work)
+      - yarn https just includes self-signed certs (generate 'certificate.pem', 'csr.pem' and 'private-key.pem' and put in root/cert) then runs yarn dev
+    - Added responsive google/apple pay button
+    - Working to fully implement stripe api
+  - Left to do:
+    - Finish implementing Stripe and store relevant information in our db

 - 8/31 - 9/3
   - What to expect:
     - When you reload the page you now see a loader instead the login page.